seale61/weather-project-backend/README.md

 # weather-project-backend
 ## Weather Tracking Tutorial - Part 1
-This is a tutorial for creating a Node script that collects weather data from openweathermap.org and stores it in a MariaDB or MySQL database.
+This is a tutorial for creating a Node script, weather.js, that collects weather data from openweathermap.org and stores it in a MariaDB or MySQL database.
 This script will be run via crontab using a shell script every 60 minutes in order to create historical weather data.
+Then, we will create a second script, weather_daily.js, that will process this data and store the highs and lows for the previous date (or a given date) and store that data in the weather_history_daily table.
+The script will be run once a day via crontab at 12:05 AM.
 This data will later be used to create a dashboard that will display weather trends over time for a given city (or cities).

 ## Installation
 If you don't have **git** installed, be sure to do this first.
 From a terminal command line, clone this repository by entering: